Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 What is car to caravan weight ratio?

 There are certain restrictions when you tow a caravan on the road.
 To reduce the risk of an accident, you should make sure that the weight of your caravan doesn’t exceed 85% of your car’s weight.
-The ‘maximum mass’ of your caravan is the weight when it is fully loaded.
-This figure can usually be found on a tag near the door frame of your caravan.
-Your car manual should contain details of the car’s ‘kerb weight’.

 Do I need to tax my touring caravan?